ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/basics.markdown

 Any transformation can be done so that only relevant data is shared.
 The script is written in JavaScript and its input is a document.

+A task can be provided with multiple transformation scripts.
+Different scripts run in separate processes, allowing multiple scripts to run in parallel.

 In addition to the ECMAScript 5.1 API, RavenDB introduces the following functions and members:

 | ------ | ------ | ------ |